STEM program allows WA students to travel the globe

 By Michaela Ely

-American Field Service (AFS) is an international non-profit organization that is not associated with any government agency that promotes intercultural learning possibilities to increase understanding between people of different backgrounds.
-Their Global STEM Changemakers Initiative provides full scholarships for STEM and sustainability focused exchange opportunities for high school age students through three different programs.
+AFS Intercultural Programs (AFS) is a global non-profit international educational education organization that is not associated with any government agency which promotes intercultural learning possibilities to increase understanding between people of different backgrounds.
+Their Global STEM Changemakers Initiative provides full scholarships for STEM and sustainability-focused exchange opportunities for high school students through three different programs.

 “I definitely wish I knew about this sooner and I feel like if this was advertised at SAMI, there would be a ton of interaction from students and teachers alike.
 I would definitely be interested in this program!
 I want to still be involved in marine biology even though I’m becoming a teacher, and I feel like this is an amazing idea to continue to be involved in STEM and actually making an impact on the world,” high school student of Tacoma’s Science and Math Institute (SAMI) Ayla Macary said.

-These programs are in partnership with the University of Pennsylvania’s (UP) School of Social Policy and UP’s Center for Social Impact Strategy.
-These programs are also fully funded by BP.
+These programs are in partnership with the University of Pennsylvania Center for Social Impact Strategy and School of Social Policy.
+These programs are also fully funded by bp.
 Their funding allows for these programs to be delivered on full scholarship, with everything from travel costs to visa application assistance being included.
-BP will be funding 5000 scholarships over the next five years.
+They have agreed to fund 5000 scholarships over the next five years.

 The curriculum aspects of these programs take place via Zoom with multiple meetings occurring throughout the day to accommodate school schedules and time zones.
 This is combined with asynchronous self-paced online content and together takes up about three to four hours each week.
 This is a global program as residents of many different countries are eligible to apply.